The Spring 2018 Iron Ring Ceremony will be on:

 I want to have my ring presented to me by another engineer.
 How do I do that?

-You can have your ring presented to you by anyone who already has an iron ring.
+You can have your ring presented to you by anyone who already has an iron ring (regardless of their professional registration status or lack thereof).
 We call this person a ‘special presenter’.
 To request a special presenter, please fill out the special presenter registration section of the registration form

 Please note that special presenters do not have to pay to attend the ceremony, nor do they count towards the ‘guest limit’ and they should not be registered as guests.